BiocPy/cellarr/README.md

 ### Query a `CellArrDataset`

-Users have the option to reuse the `dataset` object retuned when building the dataset or by creating a `CellArrDataset` object by initializing it to the path where the files were created.
+Users have the option to reuse the `dataset` object returned when building the dataset or by creating a `CellArrDataset` object by initializing it to the path where the files were created.

 ```python
 # Create a CellArrDataset object from the existing dataset